lanceHEN/Wordle-With-Deep-RL/README.md

 To watch the agent play, navigate to `src/demo_script.py`, adjust the word list, answer list, device, and model checkpoints as needed, and click run!

 ## Train the Agent!
 To begin training, navigate to `src/train_script.py` and configure your device, answer and word list, and optimizer as needed (we already have default options set up).
+For convenience, we simply created a WordleActorCritic wrapper with default parameters, but you may explore different architecture choices by creating individual components like an ObservationEncoder, FFNSharedEncoder, CNNSharedEncoder, PolicyHead, or ValueHead and passing them into the WordleActorCritic constructor.

-You can then list directories for model checkpoints and tensorboard logging, and uncomment the lines as needed to load checkpoints later on.
+You can then list directories for model checkpoints and tensorboard logging, and uncomment the following lines as needed to load checkpoints later on.
 The final line will run the training loop, with plenty of options to play with like number of epochs, batch size, FIFO threshold, etc.

 ## Evaluate the Agent!
 You can then evaluate the trained agent across all possible answers by running `evaluate_policy_on_all_answers` from ` src/eval/eval.py`, printing and returning average number of guesses and win rate.